kit-data-manager/metastore2/restDocuV2.md

 ### Getting a Datacite Schema Record

-For obtaining one datacite record you have to provide the value of the field 'schemaId'.
+For obtaining one datacite record you have to provide the 'schemaId'.

 As 'Accept' field you have to provide 'application/vnd.datacite.org+json' otherwise you will get the landing